james-stevens/dnsflsk/README.md

 * Flask - v1.1.1

 It's mostly just for fun, but if you find it useful - cool.

 If you feel like it, leave a comment in the [first issue](https://github.com/james-stevens/dnsflsk/issues/1) called `Just for chatting`

 # Work-in-progress

-Currently this is massively a work-in-progress, so the `master` branch will change (probably daily), but I will try and keep it stable -i.e. it works.
+Currently this is massively a work-in-progress, so the `master` branch will change (probably daily), but I will try and keep it stable - i.e. it works.